bkarlovitz/personal-site/content/about.md

+I help software teams build sustainable DevOps culture and cloud infrastructure.

-I'm a full stack software engineer with a strong background in DevOps, security, and infrastructure as code.
+I'm a full stack engineer with a string background in DevOps, security, and infrastructure as code.

-I help software teams build sustainable DevOps culture and Cloud Infrastructure.
-Get in touch to see how I can work with you.
+Get in touch to see how I work with you.